-On September 24, 2021, the Shasta County District Attorney's Office charged the Utility with 11 felonies and 20 misdemeanors related to the 2020 Zogg fire, the 2020 Daniel fire, the 2020 Ponder fire, and the 2021 Woody fire.
+On September 24, 2021, the Shasta County District Attorney's Office ("Shasta D.A.") charged the Utility with 11 felonies and 20 misdemeanors related to the 2020 Zogg fire, the 2020 Daniel fire, the 2020 Ponder fire, and the 2021 Woody fire.
 On September 24, 2021, PG&E Corporation and the Utility announced that they disputed the charges.
 They further announced that they would accept Cal Fire's finding that a Utility electric line caused the 2020 Zogg fire, even though PG&E Corporation and the Utility did not have access to all of the evidence that Cal Fire gathered.
-On November 18, 2021, the Utility filed a demurrer to 10 of the 31 counts.
-On May 2, 2022, the Shasta County Superior Court overruled the demurrer.
 On June 9, 2022, the Utility entered a plea of not guilty to all of the charges.
 At the conclusion of the preliminary hearing conducted in January and February 2023, the court dismissed 20 of the 31 counts, including all charges related to the three smaller fires as well as all charges relating to air contamination.
-On February 3, 2023, the Shasta County District Attorney's Office filed a superseding charging document, which charges the Utility with the 11 remaining counts.
 On February 24, 2023, the Utility filed a motion to set aside 10 of the remaining 11 counts.
-An initial hearing on that motion was held on April 3, 2023.
 On April 14, 2023, the court issued a written tentative ruling dismissing nine of the remaining counts and inviting the parties to submit additional briefing on the issues discussed in the tentative ruling.
-The tentative ruling indicated that, after hearing additional oral argument, the court intends to make a final ruling on May 8, 2023.
-If the court issues a final ruling consistent with its tentative ruling, two misdemeanor charges will remain.
+On May 31, 2023, the Utility and the Shasta D.A. filed a civil stipulated judgment (the "Zogg Stipulation") for the Shasta D.A. to dismiss with prejudice all criminal charges against the Utility in connection with the 2020 Zogg fire.
+On May 31, 2023, the Shasta County Superior Court granted the Shasta D.A.'s motion to dismiss the pending criminal charges.
+Subject to the terms and conditions of the Zogg Stipulation, the Utility agreed to (1) pay a total of \$50 million, which will not be recoverable through rates; (2) take certain wildfire mitigation actions consistent with its then-applicable wildfire mitigation plan and (3) extend the term of the independent compliance monitor to monitor the Utility's compliance with certain commitments in Shasta County by approximately one year.
+After the Zogg Stipulation was entered by the Shasta County Superior Court, the Shasta D.A. moved to dismiss the charges with prejudice, which was granted by the court on June 14, 2023.
+As of June 30, 2023, PG&E Corporation's and the Utility's Condensed Consolidated Financial Statements reflected \$50 million within Other current liabilities in connection with the Zogg Stipulation.